How AI Agents Verify Email Addresses Before Sending

 How does an agent call InboxPolicy to verify an email?

-An agent has three ways to reach InboxPolicy: the MCP server's decide_send tool, a REST POST /v1/decide call, or a keyless x402 request.
+An agent has two interfaces: the hosted MCP server, which requires an x-api-key, or the REST API.
+REST accepts either an API key or a keyless x402 payment.
 The MCP server also exposes verify_email, batch tools, and a usage tool, so an agent framework calls it the same way it calls any other tool.

 With x402, an agent makes a request with no account and no API key.
 InboxPolicy returns an HTTP 402 with machine-readable payment requirements.
-The agent attaches an X-PAYMENT header, pays $0.01 in USDC on Base, and gets back its decision plus an on-chain settlement receipt in the same response cycle.
+The agent attaches a PAYMENT-SIGNATURE header, pays $0.01 in USDC on Base, and gets back its decision plus an on-chain settlement receipt in the same response cycle.

 Every call runs the same checks regardless of entry point: syntax, MX record lookup, and a live SMTP conversation against InboxPolicy's own verification engine.
 A deliverability policy then turns that evidence into one action.